swcool/swcool.github.io/_posts/2013-09-15-view-markdown-file-with-markview.md

 8. Responsive: when the window size small than 940px, outline section will automatically hidden; resize bigger than 940px, outline section will display.
+9. MarkView will view all markdown files except those under raw.github.com because that subdomain only displays the source.

 ## Sample
 ### Multiple Table Format Styles